danielneil/Shark/README.md

 # I am looking for a sponsor

-I am looking for a sponsor in order to continue work on this project, if you are interested, please contact me.
+I am looking for a sponsor to continue work on this project, if you are interested, please contact me.